vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 docker compose -f rabbit-compose.yml up
 ```

 Running `RabbitRequestResponseTests` will show very similar results - only the spanIDs will differ.
-With that, we conclude shipping spans through RabbitMQ.
+With that, we conclude shipping traces through RabbitMQ.

 ## Wrapup